Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Proposed Methodology

 \subsection{Batch Sorting}

-The objective function $\mathcal{L}_2$ minimizes the term $C$ (Eq.~\ref{eq:C}), forcing the distance between the target estimate of a sample and its PI bounds to be larger than the maximum absolute error within its corresponding batch.
+The objective function $\mathcal{L}_2$ minimizes the term $P$ (Eq.~\ref{eq:C}), forcing the distance between the target estimate of a sample and its PI bounds to be larger than the maximum absolute error within its corresponding batch.
 This term assumes there exists a similarity among the samples within a batch.
 However, consider the case depicted in Fig.~\ref{fig:bs} where we show four samples that have been split randomly into two batches.
 In Fig.~\ref{fig:bs}a, the PIs of the second and third samples already cover their observed targets.
 Nevertheless, according to $\mathcal{L}_2$, these samples will yield high penalties because the distances between their target estimates and their PI bounds are less than $\xi^{(1)}$ and $\xi^{(2)}$, respectively, forcing their widths to increase unnecessarily.

 For this reason, we propose a method called ``batch sorting", which consists of sorting the training samples with respect to their corresponding generated PI widths after each epoch.
 By doing so, the batches will process samples with similar widths, avoiding unnecessary widening.
 For example, in Fig.~\ref{fig:bs}b, the penalty terms are low given that $d_u^{(1)}, d_\ell^{(1)} > \xi^{(1)}$ and $d_u^{(2)}, d_\ell^{(2)} > \xi^{(2)}$.
+Note that, during testing, the PI generated for a given sample is independent of other samples and, as such, batch sorting becomes unnecessary during inference.